Beephid/ttrpg/docs/dnd/dnd-intro.md

 The proficiency bonus is a key factor in determining your character's effectiveness with skills.
 As you gain levels, your proficiency bonus increases, making you better at skills you are proficient in.

-**4. Class and Race Impact on Ability Scores and Skills:**
+**4. Class and Species Impact on Ability Scores and Skills:**
-Choosing a race and class for your character can significantly impact their ability scores and skills:
+Choosing a species and class for your character can significantly impact their ability scores and skills:

-- **Race:** Each race grants specific ability score modifiers.
-For example, a race might give you a +2 bonus to Dexterity and a +1 bonus to Intelligence.
+- **Species:** Each species grants specific ability score modifiers.
+For example, a species might give you a +2 bonus to Dexterity and a +1 bonus to Intelligence.
 This means your Dexterity score would increase by 2, and your Intelligence score would increase by 1.
 These modifiers help tailor your character's strengths based on their racial attributes.

 - **Class:** Each class has preferred ability scores that enhance its effectiveness.
 For instance, a Fighter typically benefits from high Strength or Dexterity, while a Wizard relies on high Intelligence.
 Additionally, certain classes grant proficiency in specific skills, making your character more skilled in those areas.

-When selecting a race and class, consider how their inherent abilities align with your desired playstyle and role in the party.
-For example, if you want to play a sneaky rogue, a race with a Dexterity bonus 🏹 and a class that provides proficiency in Stealth and Sleight of Hand skills would be a good fit.
+When selecting a species and class, consider how their inherent abilities align with your desired playstyle and role in the party.
+For example, if you want to play a sneaky rogue, a species with a Dexterity bonus 🏹 and a class that provides proficiency in Stealth and Sleight of Hand skills would be a good fit.

 !!! warning "Huge Caveat! 🚨"